 Common Slip and Fall Accident Injuries

 A serious slip and fall accident in San Antonio can cause much more than minor bumps and bruises.
 If the fall had extenuating circumstances such as heights, sharp objects or a senior citizen, the injuries involved could be severe or even fatal.
-The lawyers at The Law Firm of Aaron A. Herbert, P.C. have experience handling premises liability cases involving all the most common slip and fall accident injuries.
+The San Antonio Slip and Fall Lawyer at The Law Firm of Aaron A. Herbert, P.C. have experience handling premises liability cases involving all the most common slip and fall accident injuries.